5 Critical Checkpoints on the Product Roadmap

 On any road, there are the usual sign markers showing useful information, locations for services, and sometimes, checkpoints set up by law enforcement authorities.
 These checkpoints are intended to ensure compliance, e.g., sobriety, seat belts, or in other situations to reroute traffic due to hazardous conditions ahead, e.g., rock slides, excessive flooding and snow, and so on.
 Bottomline, the purpose of a checkpoint is to ensure that we are equipped for our onward journey, that it continues to be safe, and we get to our destination without too much unplanned adventure.

 The Product Roadmap is a similar journey in its own right.
 What checkpoints should we have to inspect if the journey continues on its planned route, or take detours as necessary?
-Read the rest of this entry »
+Continue reading “5 Critical Checkpoints on the Product Roadmap”

 What will Move the Needle?
 Leading vs Lagging Indicators